Little Malcolm

-Little Malcolm is a 1974 British comedy drama film directed by Stuart Cooper.
-It was entered into the 24th Berlin International Film Festival where it won the Silver Bear.

-The film is based on the stage play Little Malcolm and His Struggle Against the Eunuchs by David Halliwell.
-The full name of the play is used as the film title on the BFI Flipside 2011 DVD release.
+Little Malcolm is a 1974 British comedy drama film directed by Stuart Cooper and starring John Hurt.
+It is based on David Halliwell's stage play Little Malcolm and His Struggle Against the Eunuchs.
+The play's full name is used as the film title on the BFI Flipside 2011 DVD release.

 Plot

 Malcolm Scrawdyke, a fascist political figure, plots revenge against the college that expelled him by forming the Party of Dynamic Erection, a right-wing political movement, with three acolytes.